TheHongster/DND-DMing-Companion/README.md

 * As a Dungeons and Dragons Enthusiast, I want to be able to identify gameplay attributes so that I can improve my style of play for the game.
 * As a Dungeons and Dragons Enthusiast, I want to be able to clearly observe how the game is tracked in the app, so that I can better utilize my time spent playing the game.

+## Specific Goals/Features:
+&nbsp; &nbsp; &nbsp; Our group had several main goals in mind while designing and developing the application.
+There were some specific use cases that had to be included in the app for it to be able to serve its intended purpose of tracking creature health, including create/delete a creature, change creature health, and display creature list.
+We also knew we would need a database for storing creature information, as well as a way to get input from the user.
+<br> &nbsp; &nbsp; &nbsp; Outside of these core components we also wanted to add some quality of life features such as sorting and filtering creatures by their health or type, as well as color coding for quick identification of relevant information.
+We also had a more general design goal of keeping the app streamlined and minimalistic.
+Players should find the app intuitive so they can seamlessly incorporate it into their games.

 ## The List of The System Features Extracted From The User Stories:
 * Add creatures to list